ocaml/opam-repository-archive/README.md

 Criteria ID:
 - `ocaml-version`: The package version does not satisfy the current compiler cutoff threshold.
-- `source-available`: The sources of the package version are not available.
+- `source-unavailable`: The sources of the package version are not available.
 - `maintenance-intent`: The package version does not fall within a package's maintenance intent.
-- `installable`: The package version is not installable.
+- `uninstallable`: The package version is not installable.

-An up-to-date field and criteria catalog is available at https://github.com/ocaml/opam-repository/wiki/Package-Archiving:-Policy
+An up-to-date field and criteria catalog is available in the [policy](https://github.com/ocaml/opam-repository/blob/master/governance/policies/archiving.md#specification-of-the-x--fields-used-in-the-archiving-process).

 ## Contributing